Last Updated on 17 December, 2020 by Veronica

 Route 66 Illinois: from St Louis to Bloomington

 Besides, you are crossing the eighth state of your road trip.
-You are stepping into Illinois, the last state you’re going to see on this beautiful travel (or maybe the first one!).
+You are stepping into Illinois, the last state you’ll see on this beautiful travel (or maybe the first one!).

-We say it easily, and when you’re doing it seems quite normal, but when you look a little backward and take a look at what you have driven on a map or in Google Maps, you realize the route you have done.
+We say it easily, and when you’re doing it seems quite normal, but when you look a little backward and look at what you have driven on a map or on Google Maps, you realize the route you have taken.

 Perhaps you wonder why I didn’t set this section straight to Chicago, as you are at 297 miles.
 The truth is I have two reasons for doing so.

-- The first is that every day we are walking an average of about 200 miles and there is no reason to change that, the second and most important is you are not in a hurry and is better to arrive in Chicago tomorrow with plenty of time to enjoy it.
+- The first is that every day we walk an average of about 200 miles and there is no reason to change that; the second and most important is you are not in a hurry and it is better to arrive in Chicago tomorrow with plenty of time to enjoy it.

-- And at the same time, you can drive this stage today without any hurry and without missing a thing.
+- And at the same time, you can drive to this stage today without hurrying and missing a thing.

 Today’s section is relatively short, 162 miles.
-It will take a short time so you can enjoy stops and take it easy, no rush at all.
+It will take a short time, so you can enjoy stops and take it easy, with no rush at all.

 How to go from St Louis to Bloomington on Route 66?